Calendar

 __________________________________________________________

-anniversary: From the Tibetan Buddhist perspective, the anniversary of a lama's death is cause for celebration, rather than that of their birth.
+anniversary: From the Tibetan Buddhist perspective, the anniversary of a lama's death is cause for celebration rather than that of their birth.

 Sogyal Rinpoche wrote:

 “However consummate our spiritual mastery may be, we are still limited by the body and its karma.
-But with the physical release of death comes the most marvelous opportunity to fulfil everything we have been striving for in our practice and our life.
+But with the physical release of death comes the most marvellous opportunity to fulfil everything we have been striving for in our practice and our life.
 Even in the case of a supreme master who has reached the highest realization, the ultimate release, called parinirvana, dawns only at death.
 That is why in the Tibetan tradition we do not celebrate the birthdays of masters; we celebrate their death, their moment of final illumination.”

 Nevertheless, the 17th Karmapa, on the occasion of the celebration at Rumtek Monastery of his 18th birthday in 2006, commented: